wingkeet/node-workerpool/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments
-* The inspiration for this project came from the Python [Pool.apply_async()] method (https://docs.python.org/3.7/library/multiprocessing.html#multiprocessing.pool.Pool.apply_async).
+* The inspiration for this project came from the Python [Pool.apply_async()](https://docs.python.org/3.7/library/multiprocessing.html#multiprocessing.pool.Pool.apply_async) method.